FAQ: National Library of Medicine® Guide to Finding Health Information

 - Interlibrary Loan and Loansome Doc.
 Interlibrary Loan is the standard way libraries get materials they do not own, but another library has and will share.
 Loansome Doc allows you to order articles directly from PubMed with the request going to a participating local library.

-- Call your NLM Supported Regional Medical Library at 1-800-338-7657 to find the closest medical library open to you.
+- Contact your NLM Supported Regional Medical Library to find the closest medical library open to you.

 - Use the list of Medical Research Libraries by State.

 - Use MedlinePlus Find a Library.

 - Ask a hospital, health sciences, or medical library what services are available to you such as interlibrary loan, reference assistance, or database searches.
 Ask if the library charges fees for services.